No criteria, controversial categories, Mexico not included – here's the lowdown on this regional ranking.

 6. Three special awards are announced ahead of the awards ceremony

-Alongside the live countdown on 25 September, an array of special awards are revealed.
-However, three such awards are announced in the weeks leading up to the gala ceremony in Las Vegas, shining a separate spotlight on each of the winners.
 The first of these special accolades is the Champions of Change Award, which honours an unsung hero of the North American hospitality world who is creating blueprints for a more inclusive society.
-Other pre-announced honours include the Art of Hospitality Award, sponsored by Lee Kum Kee, celebrating truly outstanding service experiences, and the Resy One To Watch Award, identifying a next-gen rising star restaurant in the region.
+Other pre-announced honours include the Art of Hospitality Award, celebrating truly outstanding service experiences, and the One To Watch Award, identifying a next-gen rising star restaurant in the region.

 7. There's a Best Female Chef Award, but not a Best Male Chef category

 That's right.
 The organisation focuses specifically on female talent on the basis that women continue to be massively under-represented in the culinary world, and especially in the upper echelons of the gastronomic sector.
-The Best Female Chef Award series, which has been operating across the world for almost 15 years, has provided a platform for an array of brilliantly talented chefs – including Pia León, Ana Ros, Dominique Crenn, Margarita Forés and Elena Reygadas – to tell their stories and drive meaningful change.
+The Best Female Chef Award series, which has been operating across the world for 15 years, has provided a platform for an array of brilliantly talented chefs – including Pia León, Ana Ros, Dominique Crenn, Margarita Forés and Elena Reygadas – to tell their stories and drive meaningful change.
 At the same time, to say that men remain very well-represented in the sector and through winning awards is a major understatement.

 8. The list is not just relevant in North America – or for North Americans